The Mobile Anagama

 The Mobile Anagama Americana Propaganda Sprig Wares pare together the very democratic and romantic notions of North Carolina pottery with the extravagant and opulent history of sprigged wares, to advertise the functional potential of the mobile wood kiln format and to generate a sort of mythos about its success, while simultaneously displaying a self awareness about the absurdity of doing such a thing.

-They are satirical pieces regarding the entanglement of social media and contemporary artistic practices.
-They expose and question the exaggerated culture of persona and shameless self-promotion in art on social media, and are also formed to specifically participate as images on those platforms, highlighting the seemly inevitable need to participate and using that participation as an opportunity to question itself.
-By showcasing the potentially problematic relationship between this necessary narcissism and my genuine aspirations for positive outcomes as a result of my projects, I am feeling more confident and transparent about the convoluted nature of being an artist.
+They are satirical pieces regarding the entanglement of social media and contemporary artistic practices; embodying the constant branding and shameless self-promotion by artists on social media as works that were also formed to specifically participate as images on those platforms, highlighting the seemly inevitable need to participate, and using that participation as an opportunity to question itself.
+By showcasing the potentially problematic relationship between the seemingly necessary narcissism of art making and my genuine aspirations for outcomes with more collective benefits as a result of my projects, I am feeling more confident and transparent about the convoluted nature of being an artist.